I keep hearing about added sugars. Where can I find more information?

 - Check with your local health department, hospitals, clinics, and Cooperative Extension for classes such as those on weight management, diabetes, etc.

 - For background information, you may find it helpful to look on the Web.
 Information obtained online, however, does not take the place of personalized advice from a qualified health professional, and some websites have inaccurate or misleading information.
-In looking for reliable information on the Web, you may want check out our Nutrition and Health Issues section.
+In looking for reliable information on the Web, you may want check out our Diet and Health Conditions section.

 I just found out I have diabetes and need information to help me eat right.